olebole/python-cpl/doc/result.rst

    .. attribute:: cpl.Result.error

-       If one or more error was set during the recipe run, they are stored in this attribute.
-Not that an error here does not indicate a failed recipe execution, since a failed execution would result in a non-zero return code, and an exception would be thrown.
+       If one or more error was set during the recipe run, the first error is stored in this attribute.
+The following errors are chained and can be accessed with the :attr:`cpl.CplError.next` attribute.

+       .. note:: An error here does not indicate a failed recipe execution, since a failed execution would result in a non-zero return code, and an exception would be thrown.

        .. seealso:: :class:`cpl.CplError`